 Something similar often happens with classroom teachers as well.
 Provide them with high-quality teaching resources, and they gain the confidence and expertise to help their students pursue these questions.

-Since this was published the Hubs have a new collection of resources, Tōku Awa Koiora, that investigates the restoration of the lower half of the Waikato River which teachers could also use.
+Since this was published the Hubs added a new collection of resources, Tōku Awa Koiora, that investigates the restoration of the lower half of the Waikato River which teachers could also use.

 Resources the year 3 team used to teach about water pollution